yaneyba/my-job-track-admin/docs/ANALYTICS_DASHBOARD_USAGE.md

 - **Response Time**: Typically < 500ms for filtered queries
 - **Supported Formats**: ISO dates, timestamps, YYYY-MM-DD
 - **Data Range**: Filters work across all analytics endpoints
+- **Empty Results**: If you see all zeros, try a broader date range (sample data may be outside your filter range)

 ### Applying Filters
 1. **Single Filter**: Select one filter option